contiguima/contiguima/README.md

 - 🌱 I am in my fourth year of Chemical Engineering with orientation in biotechnology.

 - 💻 I develop projects that combine biology and chemistry with software.
-I am learning more about bioinformatics and Python.

 - 🇦🇷 Most of my repositories are in Spanish because I am from Argentina, but I have a good level of English.